Areas of Focus

 Polk County will have a Quality of Life that encourages diverse backgrounds to live in harmony while developing physically, spiritually, mentally, and culturally, within a healthy and safe environment.

 Drivers in Polk County hit and kill pedestrians and bicyclists more frequently than drivers in larger and more densely populated counties in Florida.
-The Infrastructure: Pedestrian & Bicycle Safety TeamSafety Team’s goal is to decrease the number of pedestrians and bicyclists injured and killed in crashes.
-Recognizing changing the culture takes time and commitment, the 35-member Team is comprised of individuals from a wide variety of local governmental agencies, hospitals, K-12, higher education, and private businesses.
-The Team has devised a multi-pronged approach to making Polk County a safer place for pedestrians and bicyclists based on Education, Enforcement and Engineering.
-In 2019 the Team’s tactical plan was finalized and includes: safety messaging, engineering (including conducting road audits), public outreach, and in-school education.
+The Pedestrian & Bicycle Safety Team’s goal is to decrease the number of pedestrians and bicyclists injured and killed in crashes.
+Recognizing that changing the culture takes time and commitment, the 35-member Team is comprised of individuals from a wide variety of local governmental agencies, hospitals, K-12, higher education, and private businesses.
+The Team has devised a multi-pronged approach to making Polk County a safer place for pedestrians and bicyclists based on Education, Enforcement, and Engineering.
+In 2019, the Team’s tactical plan was finalized and includes: safety messaging, engineering (including conducting road audits), public outreach, and in-school education.

 The work of the Infrastructure: Pedestrian & Bicycle Safety Team has resulted in a deeper collaboration between the Polk County TPO and Polk County Public Schools to increase educational efforts on the issue of pedestrian and bicycle safety.
 In addition, the Team has aligned efforts to prioritize sidewalk coverage around Polk County Public Schools.
-This year, the team shared a collection of resources and lessons designed for physical education teachers to access easily to teach our elementary and middle school students about pedestrian and bicycle safety.
+This year, the team shared a collection of resources and lessons designed for physical education teachers to easily access to teach our elementary and middle school students about pedestrian and bicycle safety.
 This collection was the result of a two-year project from the Safe Routes to School Grant awarded to the Polk County TPO.
 Team members and TPO Staff worked with the consultant AE Com to develop an accessible resource site for our schools and community.
 During the development, feedback was given from district teachers and administrators.
 In our initial talks with district leaders, we realized much more focus needed to be given to the issue than Kindergarten through 8th-grade class lessons.

-The school district and Superintendent Heid have committed to raising awareness of creating safer environments for our students to travel to and from school and reduce the tragic statistics surrounding it.
+The school district and Superintendent Heid have committed to raising awareness of creating safer environments for our students to travel to and from school and reducing the tragic statistics surrounding it.
 In conjunction with the Polk County Public Schools public relations department, the campaign “Extra Care Getting There” has been deployed.
-The campaign will include social media posts, posters, messaging, and signs, within the school community and all Polk County communities.
+The campaign will include social media posts, posters, messaging, and signs within the school community and all Polk County communities.
 This is a huge win for our community and helps us move one step closer to being a safer community for the residents of Polk County.
 We hope you all will join us in helping spread the word “Take Extra Care in Getting There.”

-Tom Deardorff, Executive Director, Polk TPO
+Executive Director, Polk TPO